List entry Summary

 INFORMAL SOUTH-EASTERN SECTION: the south-eastern section of the park is characterised by open grassland, which rises very gently from the northern to the southern boundary.
 Running alongside the north-eastern perimeter is a sinuous path whilst along the south-western edge is a straight walk with mature planting and a low hedge along the north-east side with views out to the distant hills.
 The whole of the extreme south-eastern end of the park is occupied by a large tarmac car park constructed in c.1964 to serve the 1966 World Cup matches played at Goodison Park.
 A serpentine path that originally diagonally transected the area from south-west - north-east has been lost, along with a Grade II listed cast-iron shelter.

-- Book Reference - Author: Wrathmell, S - Title: Pevsner Architectural Guides: Leeds - Date: 2005
+- Book Reference - Author: Wrathmell, S and Minnis, J - Title: Pevsner Architectural Guides: Leeds - Date: 2005

 - Other Reference - Description: Illustrated London News, 28 April 1870

 - Other Reference - Description: The Porcupine, Liverpool 18 April 1868